andrastantos/brew/docs/cpu/isa_details.rst

 If the value to be stored is of a scalar type, an 8- 16- or 32-bit store is performed, depending on the operation.

 For vector types, 8- and 16-bit stores as well as MEMSC operations raise an :code:`exc_type` exception.
-Other store operations use :code:`VSTART` and :code:`VEND` to determine the lanes to be stored.
+Other store operations use :code:`VSTART` (if implemented) and :code:`VEND` to determine the lanes to be stored.
 The logical address of the store is provided in the instruction corresponds to the first byte of the vector register, even if :code:`VSTART` is non-0.
-An implementation can choose to optimize stores by skipping bytes between 0 and :code:`VSTART`, though this behavior is not mandatory.

 For 'full' stores of vector types, the value of :code:`VEND` is ignored, and treaded as if it was set to :code:`VLEN`.

+The offset register must be of logical type :code:`INT32`.
+If not, a :code:`exc_type` exception is raised.

 An implementation is not required to guarantee in-order store of bytes within the vector register.

 If - during the operation - an implementation-defined access violation exception occurs, the :code:`VSTART` register will be set to the first byte that was not completely stored.
-This behavior is required by all implementations, even those that ignore :code:`VSTART` during stores.